FREQUENTLY ASKED QUESTIONS

 A. We usually leave it up until a couple of days after Christmas.
 This primarily depends on the weather.
 We can't put it away wet, so if rain is forecast, we will shut it down early and get it stored out of the weather.
 Check on our site for information regarding the last day of operation.

-Q. What is new for 2003?
+Q. What was new for 2003?

-A. We have added several significant attractions.
-The largest is the double-hammer attraction.
+A. We added several significant attractions.
+The largest was the double-hammer attraction.
 It is over 8 feet tall and has rotating/illuminated arms.
-We have also added Nemo's fishtank - a cute attraction that is sure to be a hit with the kids!
+We also added Nemo's fishtank - a cute attraction that is sure to be a hit with the kids!
 We also have added some lighting on the NOEL on the roof - sequencing the letters in a unique patters.
 There are some new cut-out characters and other small items.

 Q. What was new for 2002?